Big Business (1988 film): Production

 The movie was originally written for Barbra Streisand (Midler's role) and Goldie Hawn (Tomlin's role).
 The plot playfully combines three recognizable stories: Aesop's The Town Mouse and the Country Mouse, Mark Twain's The Prince and the Pauper, and Shakespeare's The Comedy of Errors.

-The production company could not get the rights to film at the actual Plaza Hotel in New York City, so it had the hotel replicated on a Walt Disney Studios sound stage.
+The production company could not get permission to film at the Plaza Hotel in New York City, so it had the hotel replicated on a Walt Disney Studios sound stage.
 To recoup construction costs, Disney built a sitcom titled The Nutt House around it.
 Jim Abrahams said he staged one of the boardroom scenes based on an experience he had when a large agency used many employees to get him to sign with them.

 Reception

 Critical reaction to the film as a whole was generally lukewarm.
-Rotten Tomatoes reports that 42% of critics gave the film a positive rating, based on 19 reviews, with an average score of 5/10.
+Rotten Tomatoes reports that 52% of critics gave the film a positive rating, based on 23 reviews, with an average score of 5/10.
 Sheila Benson from the Los Angeles Times called Big Business a "bright whirligig of a movie" and added: "As you watch its buoyant hilarity, the intricacies flow smoothly as honey off a spoon [...]
-Like a sensational party the night before, "Big Business" may not bear the closest scrutiny in the cold light of day, but it gives an irresistible glow at the time.
+Like a sensational party the night before, Big Business may not bear the closest scrutiny in the cold light of day, but it gives an irresistible glow at the time.
 And when it gets on a roll, it's a movie with more wit to its lines and a more pungent array of them than much of the mishmash that has passed as Bette Midler's Greatest Movie Hits."
 Philadelphia Daily News writer Ben Yagoda felt that the film was "big fun.
 Lily Tomlin and Bette Midler are a double dose of hilarity.
 Call out the National Guard — Big Business is a laugh riot".

 In his review for The New York Times, Vincent Canby remarked that Big Business, "though it never quite delivers the boffo payoff, is a most cheerful, very breezy summer farce, played to the hilt by two splendidly comic performers...Sometimes [the film's writers] do have trouble in characterizing the two sets of twins, allowing them to blend in such a way that the comic edge finally becomes blurred.
 Yet the film moves at such a clip, and with such uncommon zest, that it's good fun even when the invention wears thin."
 Roger Ebert, writing for the Chicago Sun-Times, gave the film two out of four stars.
 He declared the film "an endless and dreary series of scenes in which the various twins just barely miss running into each other in the Plaza Hotel," and found that it felt "unfinished" and missed a payoff.
 Variety called the film "a shrill, unattractive comedy."
 The staff felt that Midler's "loud brashness generally dominated [Tomlin's] sly skittishness".

 John Simon of the National Review called Big Business a "dreadful film".